commonsos/LETH/README.md

 - Protect access with TouchID / PIN code
 - Currency convertion value via Kraken API
 - Add Custom Token and Share it with friends
-- Run DAppLeth (Decentralized external dapps embedded at runtime)
+- Run DApppodular (Decentralized external dapps embedded at runtime)

 # Beta Testers
 Become a BETA tester, install the App and help the community to grow up.
-Visit <a href="http://www.inzhoop.com">Inzhoop website</a>
+Visit <a href="http://www.commonsos.com">Inzhoop website</a>

 # References